 - Earned a 3.0 grade point average (on a 4.0 scale) or better on all high school courses as documented on an official high school transcript.

-- Obtained an unconditional written recommendation from their high school principal and/or guidance counselor.
+- Obtained an unconditional written recommendation from their prior year’s English instructor and/ or the high school principal.

 Exception: Any student who has earned a minimum overall score of 30 on the ACT can participate in dual enrollment even if 14 core units have not been earned.

 If a student is considering taking dual enrollment courses, it is critical that he or she is aware that these are college classes.
 The work assigned will be more difficult than other courses, and personal responsibility and time management are critical skills for success.

 Similarly, not only must students register for these classes through the course selection process at Hillcrest, they must also register on the Hinds Community College website in order to receive college credit.
 Students will receive a student ID number which will give them access to my.Hinds, through which all college business is conducted (checking grades and attendance, checking fees due, making payments, etc.).
 HCS faculty and staff are unable to assist with these matters on behalf of dual enrollment students.